Scholarship winner from 1998 pays it forward in 2022

-A Ledford High School graduate who received a scholarship nearly 25 years ago decided to pay it forward this week.
+THOMASVILLE — A Ledford High School graduate who received a scholarship nearly 25 years ago decided to pay it forward last week.

 “It’s just something that was on my heart, and it felt like the right thing to do,” Hodges said.
 “I just wanted to give back.”